HTT Pléthore: Debut

 On February 16, 2011, the Pléthore was featured on CBC's Dragon's Den.
 Sébastien Forest & Carl Descoteaux put forward their pitch for Canada's first supercar, asking $1.5 million for 20% of their company.
 Subject to completion of due diligence, W. Brett Wilson and Robert Herjavec offered to become partners in the company by purchasing 20% of the company for $1 million, providing an additional $500,000 in loans, and acquiring the rights to purchase 3 Pléthores at cost, including the first car to be sold in Canada.
-This deal fell through after the transmission failed during a test drive, however an unidentified party stepped in after their television appearance with the necessary funding.
+This deal fell through after the transmission failed during a test drive, however, an unidentified party stepped in after their television appearance with the necessary funding.
 HTT planned to make 6-7 cars a year, with 6 cars registered as pre-sold.
-The HTT Pléthore also made an appearance in the video games Asphalt 8: Airborne and Asphalt Legends Unite.
+The HTT Pléthore also made an appearance in the video games Asphalt 8: Airborne and Asphalt Legends.